 Personally, my interest and involvement in competitive obedience was growing.
 I had fallen in love with the Belgian Malinois.
 I began traveling regularly to Massachussetts to train under Terri Arnold, an internationally renowned obedience competitor and instructor whose methods emphasize attention, enthusiasm, commitment, and precision.
 With her expertise, I trained and competed with my own dogs to a national level.
 I also explored and competed in breed, agility, and herding.
-In 1991 I began teaching Terri’s competitive obedience program at St. Hubert ’s, and have now spent 25 years teaching this wonderful sport to both beginners and experienced handlers.
+In 1991 I began teaching Terri’s competitive obedience program at St. Hubert ’s, and have now spent almost 30 years teaching this wonderful sport to both beginners and experienced handlers.
 I worked with Terri Arnold to write a set of three books detailing this remarkably successful training method – Steppin’ Up to Success with Terri Arnold.
 The books took 4 years to write.
 They were first published in 1995, with a second edition to follow several years later.
 They are still being sold and used nationwide and overseas.

 I served as Director of St. Hubert’s Dog Training School for 23 years.
 In May of 2004 my business partner and I opened The K9 Campus Dog Training School in Randolph NJ, where I continued to teach competitive obedience for four more years until we decided to sell the school.
 In January of 2008 I opened Riverstone Dog Training, offering competitive obedience classes and private lessons at The K9 Jym in Colmar PA.